 In 2018 Alan joined the South China Morning Post in Hong Kong as a consulting editor, copyediting stories and highlighting ways to raise quality.
 He spends three days a week working with reporters and editors at the newspaper’s City Desk, and visits the newsroom quarterly.
-Over 2017 and 2018 he has conducted training or workshops for writers, editors and corporate communications executives at Singapore Press Holdings, MediaCorp and the Housing Board.
+He has conducted training or workshops for writers, editors and corporate communications executives at Singapore Press Holdings, MediaCorp and the Housing Board.

 As an in-house trainer, Alan designed and conducted the long-running Being an Editor programme for new newsroom supervisors in Singapore Press Holdings publications and was well-regarded as a mentor to younger editors and journalists.
-He was invited to conduct two runs of the programme in early 2018.
-While at The Straits Times he was a regular speaker at events organised for newsmakers, advertisers, schools and other groups.
+He was a regular speaker at events organised for newsmakers, advertisers, schools and other groups.

 Alan’s first book, Unholy Trinity (1989, Times Editions, and 2016, Marshall Cavendish), gives a straightforward account of the tricks and cruelty of child killer Adrian Lim.
 The 2016 reprint included a new chapter that told the story of the Good Shepherd nun, Sister Gerard Fernandez, who co-founded the Roman Catholic Prison Ministry and counselled Adrian Lim’s accomplices, his wife Catherine Tan Mui Choo, and lover Hoe Kah Hong for several years before all three were hanged.
 The nun had refused to be interviewed for three decades, before finally saying yes.
 That belated addition to the book moved many readers, including Singapore film-maker Chai Yee Wei who, in late 2018, made Sister, a short film about Sister Gerard, Catherine and Mui Choo.
 It is part of 15 Shorts, a series of films about unsung heroes from over the years and a collaboration between the National Volunteer & Philanthropy Centre and Blue3Asia.